spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.md

 3. In the backend, a `CheckSum` is prepared based on the response data, which is encrypted with a shared key and returns these as the AJAX response.
 4. On the configurator page, the framework puts data to a hidden form and submits the form, which points to the gateway page.
 5. After the successful configuration, the customer is redirected to the configurator gateway with a configuration response.
-6. The gateway URL does not equal to the back URL; it’s a fixed, known URL.
+6. The gateway URL does not equal the back URL; it’s a fixed, known URL.

 ### Phase 7